OSGeo/gdal/doc/source/programs/gdal_vector_layer_algebra.rst

 output of the operation in the specified output file.
 The output fields depend on the operation and can be controlled with the field options.

+Z and M coordinates do not affect the result of algebraic operations, which are computed using X and Y coordinates.
+When present, Z and M coordinates are propagated to the output, with values interpolated from the input geometries.

 When operations result in mixed geometry types, for example, a ``union`` operation between a polygon layer and a point layer, the output data format must be able to support mixed geometry types, such as GeoPackage or GeoJSON.